Hornflakes/github-top-most-reviewed-prs/README.md

 # github-top-most-reviewed-prs

-Wanna see who makes it to Hall of Fame of the most reviewed PRs in your repository?
+Wanna see who makes it to the Hall of Fame of the most reviewed PRs in your repository?

 You came to the right place!